Becoming an Optician in North Carolina

 - Optical Apprentice Program.
 While completing this certificate program, students will need to be registered as an apprentice with the North Carolina State Board of Opticians and complete a two-and-a-half-year apprenticeship to receive on-the-job training.
 Upon completion of this online course as well as the apprenticeship, students will be eligible to seek out a six-month internship, a requirement of licensure in North Carolina.

-In addition to Durham Technical Community College, Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in a little as seven months.
-Upon completion, students will be eligible to become an apprentice and enter the North Carolina State Board two-and-a-half-year apprenticeship program.
+In addition to Durham Technical Community College, Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in as little as seven months.
+Upon completion, students will be eligible to become an apprentice and enter the North Carolina State Board’s two-and-a-half-year apprenticeship program.

 Job Outlook and Salaries for Opticians in North Carolina

 The outlook for opticians in North Carolina is very strong.
-According to the Bureau of Labor Statistics (BLS), there were 1,770 people working as licensed opticians in North Carolina in 2018.
-Additionally, there were approximately 2,560 people employed as ophthalmic medical technicians and 1,230 employed optometrists in the same year.
-Employment as licensed opticians in North Carolina is expected to increase by 4 percent through 2028.
+According to the Bureau of Labor Statistics (BLS), 1,730 people were working as licensed opticians in North Carolina in 2020.
+Additionally, there were approximately 2,600 people employed as ophthalmic medical technicians and 1,210 employed optometrists in the same year.
+Employment as licensed opticians in North Carolina is expected to increase by 8 percent through 2030.

 Salaries in North Carolina by Occupation